TermCOMP/its-conversion/README.md

 Run `its-conversion-static --help` for more information.

 The transformation is far from complete.
-Its supposed to work on the examples from the [TPDB](https://github.com/TermCOMP/TPDB), version `f8460262`, and will probably fail / yield incorrect results for other examples.
+It's supposed to work on the examples from the [TPDB](https://github.com/TermCOMP/TPDB), version `f8460262`, and will probably fail / yield incorrect results for other examples.